Super Bowl 2019 Tickets

-In May of this year, it was announced that Atlanta, Georgia had one the competition to host the 2019 Super Bowl, edging out competition from Tampa and Miami in Florida.
+In May of this year, it was announced that Atlanta, Georgia had won the competition to host the 2019 Super Bowl, edging out competition from Tampa and Miami in Florida.

 Atlanta’s bid, which was entitled “Atlanta Transformed,” placed a specific emphasis on how the stadium at which the 2019 Super Bowl would be held was ideally located to new downtown attractions that hadn’t yet been constructed when the Super Bowl was hosted at the Georgia Dome in 1994 and 2000.